About

 About the content

-This is obviously an English-language site, but I do my best to try and keep it as international as possible.
-I’m happy to include videos in other languages as long as they contain English subtitles, and sometimes I’ll even waive that requirement, especially if a translation is readily available to include in the commentary.
+This is obviously an English-language site, but we do our best to keep it as international as possible.
+We’re happy to include videos in other languages as long as they contain English subtitles, and sometimes we’ll even waive that requirement, especially if a translation is readily available to include in the commentary.

 In ‘Six Memos for the Next Millennium’, Italo Calvino proposed “two types of imaginative process: the one that starts with the word and arrives at the visual image, and the one that starts with the visual image and arrives at its verbal expression’.
 Cin(E)-Poetry (also known as poetry video and poetry film) put both process of the imagination on display simultaneously.
 They combine the verbal energy of poetry with the visual richness and diversity of experimental cinema.
 Through a synergy of expressive words and images, successful cinepoems produce associations, connotations, metaphors and symbols that cannot be found in either their verbal or their visual texts taken alone.
 They might be thought of as imaginative interpretations of ‘readings’ or poetic texts in visual terms – and vice versa.